-Fall is on its way and Real Estate sales are continuing their downward trend as they do year over year when the cold months approach.
-Masks have been mandated for all property viewings.
-We have yet to see open house bans or pair cohort viewing limits like we did this past spring.
+Fall is on its way and real estate sales are continuing their downward trend, as they do year after year when the cold months approach.
+Masks have been mandated once again for all property viewings.
+However, we have yet to see open house bans or pair cohort viewing limits, like we did this past spring.
 Sales are still above averages from recent years past and condo sales are still showing signs of life.
 For full details, visit Liv Real Estate’s Blog HERE.

-Across North American, governments have printed trillions of dollars to forgo the catastrophic damage the pandemic has caused or could have otherwise caused.
-Stock Exchange prices and housing prices are soaring.
+Across North America, governments have printed trillions of dollars to forgo the catastrophic damage the pandemic has caused, or could have otherwise caused.
+Stock exchange prices and housing prices are soaring.
 If you have tried to buy an appliance, build a fence, or finance a truck, it doesn’t take long to see prices have gone up before our eyes, and our demand has caused shortages.
 Pre-covid, Edmonton was in a buyer’s market with almost unanimous housing depreciation year over year.
 What does our post-covid market look like, and when does that happen?
 If you are honest with yourself, regardless of education or vocation, I think you would say your guess is as good as mine.
 What I can say is that it’s an exciting time to be alive.
 With financial and housing markets still moving along positively, there is no reason to think they are about to correct.
-There is inflation that is here to stay.
+This inflation is here to stay.

 Out of Town Investment

-Attracted by relative price, today, we see an influx of capital from investors in hot real estate markets from Ontario and British Columbia rush to purchase assets in Edmonton.
-The net rent to mortgage ratio is mind-boggling rosy in comparison to these investors’ home markets.
-Cont’d HERE
+Attracted by relative price, today we see an influx of capital from investors in hot real estate markets from Ontario and British Columbia rushing to purchase assets in Edmonton.
+The net rent-to-mortgage ratio is mind-boggling rosy in comparison to these investors’ home markets.
+Continue reading HERE

 The Acreage Market